clojure-liberator/liberator/README.markdown

+# Liberator

-Compojure-rest is a thin layer for building RESTful applications on top of compojure.
-It is loosely modeled after webmachine.
+Liberator is a Clojure library for building RESTful applications.
-It provides a bunch of decorates which can be combined to provide a sophisticated implementation of the HTTP RFC.

-# Getting started
+### Similar projects

+Liberator used to be known as compojure-rest.
+It got renamed in July 2012.

+Liberator is loosely modeled after webmachine and shares the same aims as Bishop.

+## Warming up

+### Dependencies

+The examples in this document rely on you installing [leiningen 2](http://leiningen.org).

+We'll also use ```curl``` for testing.
+If you don't have curl installed (ie. you're using Windows), there's some Clojure tests you can use instead.

+### Running the examples

 A set of examples is included.